Last modified on June 12, 2025

 This technical report published in 2017 offers some interesting recommendations, some of them have been already included in new standards.
 However, some others are still not considered so far.
 In this article the remaining standard gaps are emphasized.

 The ISO/TR 20545:2017 advises to standardise functional requirements, functional architecture and interfaces between the different components.
 This standardisation will help the industry to be faster and it will increase the compatibility between different solutions in the market.
-Until now, there is only the standard ISO 23150:2021 that is proceeding in this direction trying to standardize the interface between perception sensors and data fusion software modules.
+While ISO 23150:2021 initiated this process by specifying the interface between perception sensors and data fusion software modules, the ongoing development of additional ISO 23150-series standards is now extending this effort.
+These forthcoming parts aim to comprehensively define the interfaces between various perception sensors and in-vehicle automated driving components, further supporting interoperability, modularity, and system integration across suppliers and OEMs.
+The following standards are published or are very close to publication:

 Furthermore, the ISO technical report recommends the standardisation of requirements of some particular safety critical modules: